nelson360/nelson360/README.md

 😄 Nelson Omondi😄

- 💻 frontend developer💻
+ 💻 frontend developer💻 chess lover

- 👯 I’m looking to collaborate on frontend
+ 👯 I’m looking to collaborate on frontend backend design

  🌱 Appreciating the coding community  and support 😇

- 📫reach me out at nelsonomondi99@gmail.com or even here!?
+ 📫reach me out at nelsonomondi99@gmail.com or even here create an issue!?
 <!--
 **nelson360/nelson360** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.